menu Home About Me Home freebies My Store

 The visual results start almost immediately.
 Within minutes, students see the dialysis tubing turning purple or bluish black, a dramatic visual change that signals diffusion is taking place.
 The students can see that the iodine molecules move across a semipermeable membrane and react with the starch.
 Meanwhile, students use glucose test strips to check whether glucose molecules have diffused out into the water of the second cup.

-What Students Learn from this Osmosis/Diffusion Lab
+What Students Learn from this Osmosis and Diffusion Lab

 By analyzing their results, students make key observations: